sammyd/iOS8-day-by-day-book/manuscript/08-today-extension.md

 By default, a widget has a wide left margin - which will not be part of your view controller's view.
 In order to alter this, a new protocol has been introduced - `NCWidgetProviding`.
-This contains methods which allow you to customise both the behaviour and the appearance of the widget.
+This contains methods which allow you to customize both the behavior and the appearance of the widget.
 One of the methods on this protocol is `widgetMarginInsetsForProposedMarginInsets()` which passed you the default margin insets, and allows you to return your own version.
 In the __GitHubToday__ sample project, the following override is used: